Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 There’s one thing that could be your saving grace: A lead scoring model.

 In this ultimate guide to scoring leads, we’ll talk about:

 Ready to learn how to calculate lead score?
 Let’s dive in.

 Lead scoring is the process of giving your leads a score (usually out of 100), with those towards the higher end being your highest quality leads.
 You’ll have a list of criteria, with each box ticked increasing their score.

 …Which lead should you prioritize?

 It’s Lead A–the one with a higher lead score, and the contact that seems more keen on purchasing from you.

 Sales reps spend just a third of their time actually selling.
 That’s a huge chunk of time they’re spending on non-revenue-generating tasks–AKA, the tasks you’re paying them for.

 Lead scoring can solve this problem, as Repsly’s Gil Resnick explains: “We all know what the ideal lead looks like, but if we are using a lead scoring model to help prioritize which leads to go after first, having the leads who have shown interest in your site or product should really put them at the top of the list.”

-Lead Crunch‘s Emma Valentiner also adds that “pursuing right fit leads has long-term impact [since] your sales team is happier because they’re getting leads they can sell to.”
+Lead Crunch’s Emma Valentiner also adds that “pursuing more qualified leads has a long-term impact since your sales team is happier because they’re getting leads they can sell to.”